 The audit focuses on the factors that make your website profitable.
-And it can identify the reasons behind common problems, such as not being listed on Google, not getting enough visitors or not converting your visitors into sales.
+And it can identify the reasons behind common problems, such as not showing up on Google, not getting enough visitors or not converting enough visitors into sales.

 My website auditing service will only be suitable for you if your site has been online for 12 months or longer.
 This is how long it takes for new sites to be found and indexed by the search engines.